maierfelix/poxi/README.md

   - getRandomRgbaColors () => Array

 ### Contributing
-If you're interested and experienced in creating a **pixel art editor ui**, then feel free to write me a [mail](xilefmai@gmail.com).
-Pull requests are welcome as long as they match the given code style.
+If you're interested in creating a **pixel art editor ui** for this project, then please write me a [mail](xilefmai@gmail.com) first.

+Code related pull requests are very welcome, but please make sure they match the existing code style.

 ### License
 [BSD-2](https://github.com/maierfelix/poxi/blob/master/LICENSE)